Untitled-Games-GSP/Megras-Bot/README.md

-# Megras-Bot
+# UCSG_Progress_Tracker
-Entertainment and adventure bot
+Bot to keep track of all changes made within the game project.
+Forked from an adventure bot as the framework is reusable.

 ## How to install
 1. `git clone` this repository